0xGeegZ/pancake-professor/docs/3-projects.md

 ### Subscription cancellations

 There is no code to handle cancellation or non-payment of subscriptions.
-That is implicitly handled in the Stripe webhook listener and how Bedrock syncs `Project.stripeCurrentPeriodEnds` on `payment_succeeded` with Stripe.
+That is implicitly handled in the Stripe webhook listener and how Pancake Professor syncs `Project.stripeCurrentPeriodEnds` on `payment_succeeded` with Stripe.

 If a project cancels or doesn't pay their subscription, i.e. there is no `payment_succeeded` webhook call, `Project.stripeCurrentPeriodEnds` is never updated beyond the amount of time that the project has paid for.